nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding deadlines: `deadline`

 Adds a deadline task to the chatbot.

-> [!NOTE]
-> Fence automatically displays a reminder upon launch for deadline tasks on the due date.
+If undone on the due date, Fence automatically displays a reminder upon launch.

 Format: `deadline TASK /by YYYY-MM-DD`